Yann-Plougonven/Fighter_Game/README.md

 # Fighter_Game
-A fighting game made during NSI class with OOP, queues, and recursivity (in franglais)
+An *incomplete* fighting game which uses OOP, queues, and recursivity (in franglish).

+This exercice was made during my last year of high school, in "NSI" class.